Aiven-Labs/pgvector-find-faces-talk/slides/notes.rst

 779 files, 5006 faces

-* 21 minutes to calculate and store the embeddings
+* Between 11 and 21 minutes to calculate and store the embeddings

 * 3 seconds to find the 10 nearest faces